valeriobasile/twittercrawler/README.md

     requests_oauthlib
     yaml

-Then, fill in the authentication info in *config.yaml*.
+Then, make a copy of `config.yaml.sample` called `config.yaml` and fill in the authentication info.
 The config file also contains a few default values for the script.

 ## Running